noplanman/tsu-helper/README.md

 - Just double click the header of any post or share to open the single post itself.
 - To open the single post in a new window or tab, hold down the "Shift" key while double clicking.

+###Notification Count
+Choose how many notifications you would like to display on the notifications page.
+NOTE: The limit seems to be around 370, but I've added up to 500 just in case the limitation changes at some point.

+![Notification Count][notification-count]

 ###Stay up to date!
 Whenever a new update is available, you will be notified visually.
 The username link on the top right will get an orange background and the [About window](#about) will get a new button, making your update just 1 click away.